Clarence V. Monin

-Clarence V. Monin (born c.
-1941) was President of the Brotherhood of Locomotive Engineers (BLE), a railway workers' union in the United States.
+Clarence V. Monin (October 11, 1940 – June 26, 2025) was President of the Brotherhood of Locomotive Engineers (BLE), a railway workers' union in the United States.

 Early years

 Clarence V. Monin was born around 1941 in Louisville, Kentucky.

 He became a trainman on the Louisville and Nashville Railroad (L&N) in 1964.

-He was promoted to L&N Locomotive Engineer in 1966, and joined the BLE that year.
+He was promoted to L&N locomotive engineer in 1966, and joined the BLE that year.

 In 1977 Monin became Senior Vice-General Chairman and in 1978 General Chairman of the BLE General Committee of Adjustment for the L&N, holding office until 1985.

 He was BLE International Vice President from 1985 to 1991.

 In 1991 Monin was elected First Vice President & Alternate President, the second position in the union's leadership.

 In this role he was U.S. national chairman of the BLE Safety Task Force, where he helped the National Transportation Safety Board investigate major train accidents.

 He was also vice-chairman of the BLE U.S. National Legislative Board and director of the BLE Education & Training Department.